 Standard course times are 9.30am–4.30pm.

 As we’d be hosting this course for you/your group, there’s usually flexibility to change these to suit you, e.g. start or end 30 minutes earlier or later.

 Payment for AutoCAD Plant 3D training can be made bank transfer or card.
 View training course payment options.

 We accept purchase orders from UK-registered companies.

-If a company or delegate cancels an AutoCAD Plant 3D training course booking giving less than 10 working days’ notice, a cancellation fee is payable.
+If an on-request AutoCAD Plant 3D Essentials course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.